 Sulfacetamide and Prednisolone

-Generic Name: sulfacetamide sodium and prednisolone sodium phosphate
+Generic name: sulfacetamide sodium and prednisolone sodium phosphate

-Dosage Form: ophthalmic solution
+Dosage form: ophthalmic solution

-Sulfacetamide Sodium and Prednisolone Sodium Phosphate Ophthalmic Solution
+Sulfacetamide and Prednisolone Description

-Sulfacetamide sodium and prednisolone sodium phosphate ophthalmic solution is a sterile topical ophthalmic solution combining an antibacterial and a corticosteroid.
+Sulfacetamide Sodium and Prednisolone Sodium Phosphate Ophthalmic Solution is a sterile topical ophthalmic solution combining an anti-infective and an adrenocortical steroid.

-The chemical name for sulfacetamide sodium, is N-sulfanilylacetamide monosodium salt monohydrate.
+The chemical name for sulfacetamide sodium is N-sulfanilylacetamide monosodium salt monohydrate.

 The chemical name for prednisolone sodium phosphate is 11β,17,21-trihydroxypregna-1, 4-diene-3,20-dione, 21-(disodium phosphate).

-They have the following chemical structures:
+They have the following structural formulas:

 Prednisolone Sodium Phosphate

 Corticosteroids suppress the inflammatory response to a variety of agents and they probably delay or slow healing.
-Since corticosteroids may inhibit the body’s defense mechanism against infection, a concomitant antibacterial drug may be used when this inhibition is considered to be clinically significant in a particular case.
+Since corticosteroids may inhibit the body’s defense mechanism against infection, a concomitant antimicrobial drug may be used when this inhibition is considered to be clinically significant in a particular case.

-When a decision to administer both a corticosteroid and an antibacterial is made, the administration of such drugs in combination has the advantage of greater patient compliance and convenience, with the added assurance that the appropriate dosage of both drugs is administered, plus assured compatibility of ingredients when both types of drugs are in the same formulation and, particularly, that the correct volume of drug is delivered and retained.
+When a decision to administer both a corticosteroid and an antimicrobial is made, the administration of such drugs in combination has the advantage of greater patient compliance and convenience, with the added assurance that the appropriate dosage of both drugs is administered, plus assured compatibility of ingredients when both types of drugs are in the same formulation and, particularly, that the correct amount of drug is delivered and retained.

-The relative potency of corticosteroids depends on the molecular structure, concentration and release from the vehicle.
+The relative potency of a corticosteroid depends on the molecular structure, concentration, and release from the vehicle.

 Ocular corticosteroids are indicated in inflammatory conditions of the palpebral and bulbar conjunctiva, cornea, and anterior segment of the globe where the inherent risk of corticosteroid use in certain infective conjunctivitides is accepted to obtain diminution in edema and inflammation.
-They are also indicated in chronic anterior uveitis and corneal injury from chemical, radiation or thermal burns or penetration of foreign bodies.
+They are also indicated in chronic anterior uveitis and corneal injury from chemical, radiation, or thermal burns or penetration of foreign bodies.